 Speech-Language Pathologist since 1971

 I earned my Ph.D. at the University of Iowa in 1976 and was a university professor for 35 years.
 I taught at West Virginia University for 3 years and in the Department of Speech-Language Pathology at the University of the Pacific in Stockton, California for 30 years (1979 - 2009).
-I worked for three years out of the University's Provost Office and retired in May 2012.
-In June I was honored with being awarded Professor Emeritus status.
+I worked for 3 years in the University’s Provost’s Office (2009-2012).
+In June 2012, upon my retirement, I was honored with being awarded Professor Emeritus status.

-My university teaching included courses in the Introduction to Speech-Language Pathology and Audiology, Anatomy and Physiology of Speech and Language, Neurology and Neuropathologies in Adults, Motor Speech Disorders (apraxia and dysarthria), Dysphagia/Swallowing Disorders, Gerontology, Cerebral Palsy, Voice Disorders, Cleft Palate and Orofacial Anomalies, and Counseling Skills for Speech-Language Pathologists.
+My university teaching included courses in the Introduction to Speech-Language Pathology and Audiology, Anatomy and Physiology of Speech and Language, Neurology and Neuropathologies in Adults and Children, Motor Speech Disorders (apraxia and dysarthria), Dysphagia/Swallowing Disorders, Gerontology, Cerebral Palsy, Voice Disorders, Cleft Palate and Orofacial Anomalies, and Counseling Skills for Speech-Language Pathologists.

 I have presented at numerous state, national and international conventions and conferences on a variety of topics.
-I present all-day workshops and seminars on Counseling Skills for Speech-Language Pathologists, Attention Deficit Disorders and Auditory Processing Disorders, and Traumatic Brain Injury in Children.
+I am currently presenting all-day workshops and seminars on Traumatic Brain Injury in Children and Adolescents and Counseling Skills for Speech-Language Pathologists.

-Textbooks and therapy materials that I have written are used in universities, hospitals, and clinics throughout the U.S. and in several foreign countries.
-Other publications include articles on several topics, including counseling, forensic speech-language pathology, neurological disorders in adults and children, attention deficit disorders, and private practice.
+Textbooks and therapy materials that I have authored are used in universities, hospitals, and clinics throughout the U.S. and in several foreign countries.
+Other publications include articles on several topics, including counseling, neurological disorders in adults and children, forensic speech-language pathology (being an expert witness), attention deficit disorders, and private practice.